A Complete Guide to the Ruby Programming World

 If you want to know how our team benefits from open source libraries, take a look at this list of the most popular gems we use at RubyGarage.

 Ruby devotees, also known as Rubyists, keep contributing to the Ruby ecosystem around the clock, updating old tools and gems and releasing new ones.
 The community does a terrific job keeping Ruby fit for building applications of different complexities and for various business purposes.

 #4 Vibrant culture

 Ruby’s active community has created a unique, vibrant culture around this programming language − a culture of fun that results in delivering quality software products; a culture that motivates developers to share their experiences with each other and keep learning new things all the time.

-Rubyists strongly believe that success lies in cooperation and joint efforts, so they organize and participate in a variety of conferences, events, meetups, and webinars.
+Rubyists strongly believe that success lies in cooperation and joint effort, so they organize and participate in conferences, events, meetups, and webinars.
 Here are just some of the annual international Ruby conferences: